 This extended distance makes wagering on the Belmont Stakes trickier than betting on the Kentucky Derby or Preakness Stakes, as those are sprints, while the Belmont is a marathon.
 Still, our Belmont Stakes betting guide should be all the help you need to pony up and win by more than a nose!

 But even if no horse has qualified for the top prize in Thoroughbred racing, the Belmont traditionally turns a large handle.
-The 153rd Belmont Stakes will be held on June 5, 2021, and if you want to bet on the best Belmont Stakes odds, we’ll show you exactly what to do.
+If you want to bet on the best Belmont Stakes odds, we’ll show you exactly what to do.

 Yes!
 In more than 40 states, domestic horse racing betting – whether at tracks themselves, OTBs, simulcast outlets, or online – is perfectly legal, governed by the Interstate Horse Racing Act of 1978.
 Because horse bets are pari-mutuel in nature, such wagers do not fall under typical definitions of gambling.
 That said, not all states have legalized horse racing betting.